Picking the Right Neighborhood

-Once you’ve considered how large the neighborhood you’re looking in is, what kind of personality you want your neighborhood to have, and how close you want to be to public transportation, you’ll be able to easily narrow down your search for the perfect (or near-perfect) neighborhood.
+After considering how large the neighborhood you looking in is, what kind of personality you want your neighborhood to have, and how close you want to be to public transportation, you can quickly narrow down your search for the perfect (or near-perfect) neighborhood.

-- Watch out when it comes to renting an apartment directly above a restaurant or bar!
-Rent might be cheaper… but is it worth the pests and noise that might come with the location?
+- Watch out when renting an apartment directly above a restaurant or bar!
+Rent might be cheaper, but is it worth the pests and noise that might come with the location?

 - Certain public transportation lines are less reliable, especially concerning bad weather.
 Relying on a bus in the winter can be excruciatingly slow while above-ground trains will function properly, and the MTA can reliably keep ice and snow off the tracks.
 Additionally, check to see that the subway stop near your apartment does not have any warnings about future construction projects.
 While many routes may undergo repairs while you live in your apartment, some trains may not service your route for an extended period.